-7. Reverse Bypass
+7. Reverse Bypass If enabled a

 If enabled and all entities A, B, C and D are in bypass, inline appliance port(s) fail, loss of link or heartbeats based on the bypass threshold value for each entity.
-The TX will be disabled on all network ports 1-2, 3-4, 5-6 and 7-8.
-The RX on all network ports 1-2, 3-4, 5-6 and 7-8 remain on.
+The TX will be disabled on all network ports 1-2.
+The RX on all network ports 1-2 remain on.